Disability and LGBTQ people: Medical care

 Until 1973, homosexuality was included in the Diagnostic and Statistical Manual of Mental Disorders.
 Although many gay liberation activists celebrated its removal, others were blase or wary about aligning the wider community with psychiatric associations or providers.
 Before its removal, both anti-psychiatric and gay liberation activists had used homosexuality's inclusion in the DSM as leverage to criticize psychiatry as a whole.

 In the late 1970s, Bobbie Lea Bennett became the first trans woman to have her gender-affirming surgery covered by Medicare.
 Bennett, as a wheelchair user with osteogenesis imperfecta, was already covered by the policy, which forced the courts to decide whether the surgery was considered a "legitimate medical treatment"; up until this point, transgender activists trying to have their surgeries covered under the policy had to argue that being transgender, in and of itself, was a disability.

 The Americans with Disabilities Act of 1990 (ADA) made disability a protected class in the United States.
 However, the law purposefully excluded homosexuality, bisexuality, and "[t]ransvestitism, transsexualism...[and] gender identity disorders not resulting from physical impairments" from the act's definition of disability.
 This exclusion has led to some cases in which prosecutors have argued that gender dysphoria is a "gender identity disorder" and therefore cannot be accommodated under the ADA.
 In 1998, Bragdon v.
 Abbott confirmed that HIV was considered a protected disability under the ADA, which has been used to protect HIV-positive individuals in years since, many of whom are members of the LGBT community.

 In 2017, Kate Lynn Blatt became the first trans woman allowed to sue her employer under the ADA for not accommodating her gender dysphoria.

 Challenges

 LGBTQ+ individuals with disabilities are subject to higher rates of childhood bullying and lack of comprehensive sex education.
+People who cannot drive or require assistance while traveling may have more limited opportunities to attend LGBTQ+ support groups, community spaces, or events.

+Growing literature on sex and disability have highlighted a new form of intimacy called "access intimacy," where accessibility crosses from public into the private domain of an individual's life.
+Mia Mingus has stated that emotional, physical, intellectual intimacy can nurture and grow when all other needs such as pain management and rest days.

+Limited travel opportunities may lead some disabled LGBTQ+ people, especially those living in socially conservative areas, to pursue online or long-distance relationships.
 LGBTQ+ individuals with disabilities who are assisted by family or caregivers may have more difficulty finding time to be intimate with or have sex with their partners.
 Those who live in group homes might similarly have difficulties with maintaining privacy within relationships.
-People who cannot drive or require assistance while traveling may have more limited opportunities to attend LGBTQ+ support groups, community spaces, or events.

-Limited travel opportunities may lead some disabled LGBTQ+ people, especially those living in socially conservative areas, to pursue online or long-distance relationships.